b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 Go ahead.
 Compare the numbers with those that you got previously and explain it to yourself why this second approach works.
-Once you're done click right arrow to explore probability distributions in the next section.
+Once you're done click the right arrow to explore probability distributions in the next section.

 ## Probability distribution {#sec:statistics_prob_distribution}

 Another important concept worth knowing is that of [probability distribution](https://en.wikipedia.org/wiki/Probability_distribution).
 Let's explore it with some, hopefully interesting, examples.

-First, imagine I offer Your a bet. you roll two six-sided dice.
+First, imagine I offer Your a bet.
+You roll two six-sided dice.
 If the sum of the dots is 12 then I give you $125, otherwise you give me $5.
 Hmm, sounds like a good bet, doesn't it?
 Well, let's find out.
 By flexing our probabilistic muscles and using a computer simulation this should not be too hard to answer.

 ```jl
 s = """